 - ✓ Ensure that the description of the label is meaningful[U] - ✓ Ensure that radio buttons are used to select a single item from a list of items and cannot be used in isolation[U] - ✓ Should have one option checked as default[U] - ✓ Each radio button has one label, placed to the right of the round selection element.
 [A] - ✓ If the meaning of a radio button is not immediately obvious, for example because its text is an abbreviation, then create a tooltip[A] - ✓ Use only one label for each radio button.
-Do not split the label into multiple labels - If you split a label into two or more labels, a screen reader may not be able to recognize and read the relationship between the second (or subsequent labels) and the radio button.
-[A] - ✓ Create a meaningful title for a group of radio buttons, and the field set attribute must be used to group related inputs.
+Do not split the label into multiple labels - If a label is split into two or more labels, a screen reader may not be able to recognize and read the relationship between the second (or subsequent labels) and the radio button. - ✓ Create a meaningful title for a group of radio buttons, and the field set attribute must be used to group related inputs.
 [A] [U] - ✓ Horizontal radio buttons should be avoided[U]

-✓ Use w3C Accessibility tool
+- ✓ Use w3C Accessibility tool

+- ✓ Wave tool

+- ✓ Or Google Lighthouse